Peanut allergy

 Peanut allergy is a type of food allergy to peanuts.
 It is different from tree nut allergies, because peanuts are legumes and not true nuts.
-Physical symptoms of allergic reaction can include itchiness, hives, swelling, eczema, sneezing, asthma attack, abdominal pain, drop in blood pressure, diarrhea, and cardiac arrest.
+Symptoms of allergic reaction typically occur within 2 hours of peanut ingestion.
+Allergic symptoms can involve the skin (hives, swelling), gastrointestinal (vomiting, diarrhea), respiratory system (cough, wheeze) or cardiovascular system (drop in blood pressure, shock).
 Anaphylaxis may occur.
-Those with a history of asthma are more likely to be severely affected.
+The risk of death from anaphylaxis is low, approximately 1 in 10 million.

 It is due to a type I hypersensitivity reaction of the immune system in susceptible individuals.
-The allergy is recognized "as one of the most severe food allergies due to its prevalence, persistency, and potential severity of allergic reaction".

 Prevention may be partly achieved through early introduction of peanuts to the diets of pregnant women and babies.
 It is recommended that babies at high risk be given peanut products in areas where medical care is available as early as 4 months of age.
+Oral immunotherapy results in some degree of tolerance in about 65% of children, though side effects are frequent.
 The principal treatment for anaphylaxis is the injection of epinephrine.

-A 2021 study found that the prevalence of peanut allergy was 1.4–2% in Europe and the United States, increasing 3.5-fold over the preceding two decades.
+Peanut allergy occurs in about 1.4–2% in Europe and the United States as of 2021, increasing 3.5-fold over the preceding two decades.
 Among children in the Western world, rates of peanut allergy are between approximately 1.5% and 3% and have increased over time.
 It is a common cause of food-related fatal and near-fatal allergic reactions.

 Signs and symptoms

 Most symptoms of peanut allergy are related to the action of immunoglobulin E (IgE) and other anaphylatoxins which act to release histamine and other mediator substances from mast cells (degranulation).
 In addition to other effects, histamine induces vasodilation of arterioles and constriction of bronchioles in the lungs, also known as bronchospasm.
-Symptoms can also include mild itchiness, hives, angioedema, facial swelling, rhinitis, vomiting, diarrhea, acute abdominal pain, exacerbation of atopic eczema, asthma, and cardiac arrest.
+Symptoms of allergic reaction typically occur within 2 hours of peanut ingestion.
+Allergic symptoms can involve the skin (itchiness, hives, swelling), gastrointestinal (vomiting, diarrhea), respiratory system (cough, wheeze) or cardiovascular system (drop in blood pressure, shock).
 Anaphylaxis may occur.
+The risk of death from anaphylaxis is low, approximately 1 in 10 million.

-Cross-reactivity with other food allergies
+Cross-reactivity with other food

-People with confirmed peanut allergy may have cross-reactivity to tree nut, soy, and other legumes, such as peas and lentils and lupinus.
+People with confirmed peanut allergy may have cross-reactivity to tree nut, soy, and other legumes, such as peas, lentils, and lupinus.
 The cause of cross-reactivity results from similarity in the structures of storage proteins between the food sources.
 Allergenic proteins are grouped by protein families: cupins, prolamins, profilin and others.
 Peanuts and soybeans have proteins in the cupin, prolamin, and profilin families, while lentils contain cupin proteins.

+A 2008 cohort study found no linkage between soy consumption and peanut allergy.
+Instead, the appearance of an association is likely due to confounding, as children with a milk allergy, who are at an increased risk of peanut allergy, are more likely to consume soy products.

 Reviews of human clinical trials report that 6–40% of people with a confirmed peanut allergy will have allergic symptoms when challenged with tree nuts or legumes.